 ECT is mainly used for people who are severely affected by depression or other psychiatric disorders.
 It can be used for people who can’t take medication for health reasons.
 It can work very quickly and may help when other treatments have not worked.

 ECT causes physical and chemical changes in the brain but it is not clear how ECT works to relieve depression.

 ECT can be effective for severely depressed people who have not responded to other treatments such as antidepressant medications.

 ECT can cause memory problems, such as losing memory of past events or problems in forming new memories.
 Research suggests that memory problems may affect at least a third of people who receive ECT.
 There is conflicting evidence as to how long these memory problems last.
 Some researchers say it occurs only immediately following treatment.
 Other researchers say it can last a few weeks and some say it can be permanent.

 People having ECT may also experience emotional distress related to the stigma and controversy that still surrounds this treatment.

-ECT is given in public and private hospitals.
+ECT is delivered by a medical practitioner in a hospital setting.
 It is supervised by a psychiatrist who has special training and accreditation to perform ECT.
 If you are interested in ECT you should talk to your GP or other mental health care provider.